Rays beat Astros 5-2, move within 1 victory of World Series

 NICE DEFENSE

-Besides his leap to rob Bregman, Kiermaier made a diving catch of Correa’s liner to end the third.
-Renfroe stayed in the game and made a diving catch of Springer’s sinking liner to end the seventh.
-With the bases loaded and one out in the eighth, Renfroe made a sliding basket catch of Kyle Tucker’s fly ball.
+Besides his leap to rob Bregman, Kiermaier made a diving catch of Correa’s liner with two runners on to end the third.
+Renfroe made a diving grab of Springer’s sinking liner to end the seventh.
+With the bases loaded and one out in the eighth, Renfroe also made a sliding basket catch of Kyle Tucker’s fly ball.

 TRAINER’S ROOM

-Rays: Kiermaier left with a bruised left hand after getting hit by the pitch in the sixth.
+Rays: Kiermaier exited with a bruised left hand after getting hit by the pitch in the sixth.
 X-rays were negative.

+“Try to be hockey tough in these kind of situations, but we’ll see how my recovery process goes,” Kiermaier said.

 UP NEXT